 To prepare for winter, marmots eat wild plants, grass and clover, accumulating fat.
 Marmots fast for about two weeks before hibernating.
-If the digestive track bernating.
 If the digestive track were not emptied in this way, natural processes of elimination or fermentation in the intestine would hinder the deep sleep of hibernation.